Estate Planning Checklist

 It is always good practice to review all of your legal and sensitive documents periodically.
 We recommend reviewing them on a yearly basis or when any major life changes occur - changes in job/career, growth in family, marriage, divorce, death, retirement, etc.

 An estate planning attorney will guide you in making the best decisions about which documents are best suited for you.
 Each person’s estate is different and will require individual attention.
 What works for one individual may not be the same for the next.
-That is why we recommend speaking with your estate planning attorney.
+That is why we recommend speaking with a Florida estate planning attorney.
 Be open with what would like your plan to look like and what to include in it.
 The attorney will have your best interest in mind.

 Download our Estate Planning Checklist and call us for a free consultation with one of our attorneys.
 They can help guide you through the process of creating your estate plan.